What to know about peau d'orange

-- Laser and radiofrequency systems
+- laser and radiofrequency systems

-The skin becomes swollen and red, with an orange peel-like texture.
-Graves' dermopathy has been defined as "an autoimmune manifestation of Graves' disease," which is an immune system disorder that causes the thyroid gland to produce too many thyroid hormones.
+Healthcare professionals define Graves' dermopathy as "an autoimmune manifestation of Graves' disease."
+Graves' disease is an immune system disorder that causes the thyroid gland to produce too many thyroid hormones.

-If a skin or soft tissue infection is causing peau d'orange, treating the underlying infection can treat it.
-Treatment will vary depending on the cause of the infection.
+If a skin or soft tissue infection is causing peau d'orange, treating the underlying infection can help manage the effects.

 Lymphedema causes the skin to swell and usually occurs in the arms or legs.
 The skin can take on the appearance of peau d'orange.